midoru0121/CordovaAndroidStudioTemplate/README.md

 # CordovaAndroidStudioTemplate

+## The personal template to start develop with cordova immmediately.

 ###Usage

-Just open the CordovaAndroidStudioTemplate directory with Android Studio
+Just open the CordovaAndroidStudioTemplate directory with Android Studio.